About Discover Mexico

 Co-founder · Writer · Videographer · Logistics Brain

-Healthcare IT professional by day, Mexico travel obsessive by every other waking moment.
+Tech professional by day, Mexico travel obsessive by every other waking moment.
 Based in San Diego.
-First trip to Mexico City in 2015 — sparked 15+ return trips across every region.
+First visit to Mexico in 1999 — sparked decades of return trips across every region.
 Enjoys the trip planning almost as much as the travel itself.
 Has been turned away at a cenote for the wrong sunscreen.
 Has ridden the ADO night bus from TAPO to Oaxaca more times than is reasonable.
 Still searching for the perfect Oaxacan apartment for a long-term stay.

 40+